apacheignite/documentation/clustering/google-compute-deployment.md

 {
   "type": "success",
   "title": "Preferred Ignite Version",
-  "body": "IGNITE_VERSION attribute can vary depending on an Apache Ignite version of interest."
+  "body": "IGNITE_VERSION attribute can vary depending on the Apache Ignite version of interest."
 }
 [/block]
 7. Fill the required fields and run instances.